MieuxVoter/majority-judgment-library-typescript/README.md

 ## Authors

-This package was made by [MieuxVoter](https://mieuxvoter.fr/), a french nonprofit.
+This package was made by [MieuxVoter](https://mieuxvoter.fr/), a French nonprofit.